D12el/VacQ_Backend/README.md

 4. Run the Server

   Run in development mode (with auto-restart via nodemon):

 - npm run dev

-or run normally:

-node server.js